michaelbrewer/aws-lambda-events/docs/cloudfront-lambda-edge.md

 # CloudFront Lambda@Edge

-CloudFront invokes lambda synchrously.
+CloudFront invokes Lambda synchrously.
 Can be Node.js or Python.

 You can use Lambda functions to change CloudFront requests and responses at the following points: